jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 Here's the same OCaml code, but in the Reason syntax.
 This is closer to ES6 as we know it - there are braces to denote blocks.
-The fat arrow operator lets us create functions and semicolons for separating lines.
+The fat arrow operator lets us create functions,; and semicolons are used for separating lines.

 Underneath, however Reason and OCaml are the same language and have the same semantics.
 In this presentation I'll use refer to Reason and OCaml interchangeably, depending on what fits the context better.